SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Finanacial Market - Money and Capital Market.md

 Hundis
 - Chit Funds are a type of savings scheme, governed by state and central laws
 - Qualified Institutional Placement QIPs
-	- they are qualified to sell shares, debentures etc
+	- they are qualified to sell shares, debentures etc.
 - **NBFC**
 	- do not include institutions whose principal business is agriculture or Industrial activity
 - **External Commercial Borrowings ECB**